Click and Grow

 Click and Grow is an Estonian indoor gardening company, founded by Mattias Lepp in 2009.
 It develops consumer electronic products for growing edible plants indoors.

 History

 Click and Grow was founded by Mattias Lepp, in Estonia, in 2009.
 In 2010, he won a local Ajujaht business idea competition with his idea for a 'Smart Flowerpot'.
 The idea took two years to develop before it was sold as a product.

 As of 2018, Click and Grow employed 42 people, with offices in San Francisco, Tartu and Tallinn, and had more than 450,000 customers.
 In the same year the company received investment from INGKA Holding.

 Between March and May 2020, during the COVID-19 pandemic, Click and Grow saw sales that were three to five times higher than normal.
 It was claimed that this was due to fresh food shortages and fear of them continuing, an effort to improve mental health, and in order to reduce food shopping frequency.

+Between 2016 and 2023, Click and Grow received several research grants from the Estonian Ministry of Education and Research through the European Regional Development Fund.
+These projects included the development of biodegradable substrates, a new plant growth medium in cooperation with the University of Tartu (2020–2022, €281,173), and efficient LED lighting solutions for indoor cultivation devices (2022–2023, €59,453).